Local Festival and Attractions Activities

 Experience the local customs and traditions of Phuket including the unique natural and cultural attractions found within close proximity to Banyan Tree Phuket.

-The Phuket Vegetarian Festival is an annual event held during the ninth lunar month of the Chinese calendar which lasts for 9 days.
+The Phuket Vegetarian Festival is an annual event held during the ninth lunar month of the Chinese calendar and lasts for 9 days.
 During this time, local residents of Chinese ancestry strictly observe a 10-day vegetarian or vegan diet for the purposes of spiritual cleansing and merit-making.
 It is believed that the vegetarian festival and its accompanying sacred rituals bestow good fortune upon those who religiously observe this rite.
-There will be a ritual procession featuring sacred rituals such as walking barefooted over hot coals and ascending ladders with bladed rungs are performed by entranced devotees known as Ma Song.
+There will be a ritual procession featuring sacred rituals such as walking barefoot over hot coals and ascending ladders with bladed rungs, performed by entranced devotees known as Ma Song.

 Loy Krathong is Thailand’s festival of lights held every year on the evening of the 12th lunar month, typically in November.
 It is a Thai belief that all misfortunes in the past will float away (loy), hence personal items like nail clippings and strands of hair are placed in the krathong (leaf bowl).
 The Thais also believe that the action of setting floating lights free across water bodies is a respectful sign of homage to the water goddess, Mae Khongkha.